e271828e/Flight.jl/docs/notes/design/framework_spec.md

 contributors to external wrench and to internal angular momentum, while `VehicleDynamics` requires both unconditionally.
-There is no junction to write and no producer to wire, [§6.1][s6-1] bans unconnected inputs and silent defaults, and the identity element a zero-arity junction would need was retired on purpose (row 37).
+There is no junction to write and no producer to wire, [§6.1][s6-1] bans unconnected inputs and silent defaults, and the identity element a zero-arity junction would need is deliberately absent (row 37).
 The spelling is a library `Constant` source ([§13.7][s13-7]) wired straight to the consumer's input — `Constant(Wrench())` → `dynamics/wr_ext` — so the zero total becomes declared structure, the configuration stating "external wrench ≡ 0" as a visible wire and an